GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 #### Examples

 <details>
-<summary>Example 1: Submit Subaward report for multiple Contracts and multiple Subawards.
-Example includes Task Order where IDV Reference number is required, and scenario when Top Pay Employees information for the Subawardee is not mandatory to be provided.</summary>
+<summary>Example 1: Submit Subcontract report for multiple Contracts and multiple Subcontracts under them.
+Example includes Task Order where IDV Reference number is required, and scenario when Top Pay Employees information for the Subcontractor is not mandatory to be provided.</summary>
 <p>
 <code><pre>
 {